gsimutis/Conventions/code/README.md

 Functions used:

-nearestN - function describing the connectivity for two_nn.m script
+nearestN.m - function describing the connectivity for two_nn.m script

 nearestNlinks.m - connectivity description for the twoD_nn_network.m